yoyurec/logseq-awesome-styler/README.md

 * edit address in `--bg-url` variable
 * paste code to your `custom.css`
     * edit in external app!
 Logseq heavy cached
-    * to additionaly update - Refresh (not Re-index) your graph
+    * to additionally update - Refresh (not Re-index) your graph

 ```css
 :root {